 Go through your closet and your home, and look for things that you might be able to sell.
 This can include old furniture, gently worn clothes, books you no longer read, gadgets collecting dust, sporting equipment you don’t use, and more.

 There are many ways to turn your items into cash.
 For larger items, consider listing them on sites like Craigslist or eBay.
-Or you can also use popular reselling apps like Mercari and Poshmark to sell clothes.
+You can also use popular reselling apps like Mercari and Poshmark to sell clothes.

 If you have lots of smaller items, consider holding a yard sale or organizing a swap party with friends.
 You might be surprised by how much you can make this way!